mountainflo/collaborative-text-editor/README.md

 ### Remote debugging and hot reloads

-The dev-configuration uses hot-reloads (for js and css files) and offers remote debugging for go files with `delv`.
+The dev-configuration uses hot-reloads (for js and css files) and offers remote debugging for go files with `delve`.

 Create a "Go Remote Debugging"-Configuration in your IDE and listen to port `40000`.